 While many stores carry tarps, Tractor Supply has both plastic sheeting, aka visqueen, and tarps in large sizes.
 These items can be great to cover items you don’t want getting wet or helping keep rain out of a house damaged by winds or debris.
 Tarps can also be great for dragging items like dirt, leaves or firewood from one place to another as well as a makeshift water catchment.

-For more ideas on how you might use visqueen, check out this article of 16 different ways to put it to good use.
+For more ideas on how you might use visqueen, check out this article for different ways to put it to good use.

 7. Water pumps